-Shaped by previous disasters, economic concerns and universally-accepted mandates such as the START II treaty, an increasing number of nations are equipping themselves with a submersible nuclear deterrent.
+Shaped by previous disasters, economic concerns and universally accepted mandates such as the START II treaty, an increasing number of nations are equipping themselves with a submersible nuclear deterrent.

-Constructed at a cost of $2.9bn, the submarine was jointly developed by the Indian Navy, Bhabha Atomic Research Centre (BARC) and India’s Defence Research and Development Organisation (DRDO), with assistance from Russian designers.
+The $2.9bn submarine was jointly developed by the Indian Navy, Bhabha Atomic Research Centre (BARC) and India’s Defence Research and Development Organisation (DRDO), with assistance from Russian designers.

-The service life of the UK Royal Navy’s Astute Class submarines, designed to replace the Swiftsure Class submarines launched between 1973 and 1977, began with the commissioning of HMS Astute in August 2010.
+The service life of the UK Royal Navy’s Astute Class submarines, which are designed to replace the Swiftsure Class submarines launched between 1973 and 1977, began with the commissioning of HMS Astute in August 2010.

 Vanguard Class submarines became all-important for the UK Royal Navy following the decommissioning of RAF WE.177 free-fall nuclear bombs, as the vessels became the only remaining platform for the UK’s nuclear weapons.